borfergi/nytimes-best-sellers-data-pipeline/README.md

 **pgAdmin**

 - Log in to [pgAdmin](http://localhost:5050) with Username: `admin@admin.com` and Password: `root`.
-- On the left pannel, right click on Servers --> Register --> Server
+- On the left pannel, right click on Servers --> Register --> Server.
-- On General tab, enter Name: `postgres`
+- On General tab, enter Name: `postgres`.
-- On Connection tab, enter Hostname: `postgres`, Port: `5432`, Username: `airflow`, and Password: `airflow`
+- On Connection tab, enter Hostname: `postgres`, Port: `5432`, Username: `airflow`, and Password: `airflow`.
-- You should be connected to Postgresdb from pgAdmin and see the database `booksdb` created automatically
+- You should be connected to Postgresdb from pgAdmin and see the database `booksdb` created automatically.

      ![alt text](Postgres-Connections.png)

 **Airflow UI**

-- Log in to [Airflow UI](http://localhost:8080) with `airflow` for both your Username and Password
+- Log in to [Airflow UI](http://localhost:8080) with `airflow` for both your Username and Password.
-- Select Admin tab --> Connections --> Add Connection
+- Select Admin tab --> Connections --> Add Connection.
-- Enter Connection ID: `postgres_nytimes_connection` and Connection Type: `postgres`
+- Enter Connection ID: `postgres_nytimes_connection` and Connection Type: `postgres`.
-- Enter Host: `postgres`, Login: `airflow`, Password: `airflow`, Port: `5432`, and Database: `booksdb`
+- Enter Host: `postgres`, Login: `airflow`, Password: `airflow`, Port: `5432`, and Database: `booksdb`.
-- Select Admin tab --> Variables --> Add Variable
+- Select Admin tab --> Variables --> Add Variable.
 - Enter Key: `nytimes_api_key` and as Value your api key value provided by NY Times API.

 ### Run Pipeline